-The Southeastern Conference has already become a hotbed for wide receivers in recent years.
-Alabama is expected to send a couple pass-catchers to the 2020 NFL Draft in Jerry Jeudy and Henry Ruggs, and LSU’s corp that included Justin Jefferson was second to none last season.
+The Southeastern Conference has become a hotbed for wide receivers in recent years.
+Alabama is sent a couple pass-catchers to the 2020 NFL Draft in Jerry Jeudy and Henry Ruggs, and LSU’s corp that included Justin Jefferson was second to none last season.

 Mario Williams could be next in line.
 The nation’s No. 1 wide receiver for the 2021 class, per ESPN, is expected to join the SEC after narrowing his decision down to five schools, four of which are major SEC programs.
 The NCAA is currently in a recruiting dead period due to the coronavirus outbreak, so don’t expect him to visit anywhere anytime soon.